8 Month Old Sleep Regression – Signs, Causes and Ways To Deal With It

 3. Provide Comfort

-Teething or separation anxiety can be eased by providing additional comfort and reassurance.
+Teething or separation anxiety can be eased by providing additional comfort and reassurance (7).

 4. Adjust Feeding Times

-If increased appetite is causing night wakings, try to give more solid food during the day and adjust the feeding schedule.
+If an increased appetite is causing night wakings, try giving more solid food during the day and adjusting the feeding schedule.

 5. Patience and Understanding